pwheregroup/doc.mapbender.org/en/bundles/Mapbender/CoreBundle/elements/feature_info_extension.rst

    tooltip: 'Feature Info Extension'  # text to use as tooltip.
    map: ~							# Id of Map element.
    featureinfo: ~					# Id of featureinfo.
    highlight_source: true             # highlight the requested area/ featureinfo hints, default: true
    load_declarative_wms: true         # to load the declarative sources, default: true

 You need a feature info-element to show this extension.
-See :doc:`feature_info` for inherited configuration options.
+See the feature_info documentation for inherited configuration options.

 Class, Widget & Style
 ============================